Neria-Barak/MODDED_FD/README.md

 For more information on how to use Fast Downward, please go to their official website: http://www.fast-downward.org/.

+Note for clangd users:  Make sure to install the latest libstd++-*-dev package.

 -------------------------------------------------------------------------------------

 Fast Downward is a domain-independent planning system.